zaeemrana/Jira-Analysis/README.md

 to effectively analyze part status.

 ### Repository
-This repository doesn't launch the website to the web and is simply a **mirror** of the one hosted on the CUAUV bitbucket account
+This repository doesn't launch the website to the web and is simply a **mirror** of the one hosted on the CUAUV bitbucket account.
 For more details, reach out to Zaeem Rana via zaeemrana@gmail.com.

 ### Features